ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Claim Issuance

 Before an issuer is able to produce claims, it must first create its (decentralized identifier)[https://www.w3.org/TR/did-core] (also known as a DID).
-There exist many different methods to create an distribute DID.
-Issuers MAY chose the method they prefer, but with no guarantee that all transparency service will be able to register their claim.
-To facilitate interoperability, all transparency service implementations SHOULD suport the `did:web` method from [https://w3c-ccg.github.io/did-method-web/].
+There exist many different methods to create and distribute DID.
+Issuers MAY choose the method they prefer, but with no guarantee that all transparency service will be able to register their claim.
+To facilitate interoperability, all transparency service implementations SHOULD support the `did:web` method from [https://w3c-ccg.github.io/did-method-web/].
 For instance, if the issuer publishes its key manifest at `https://sample.issuer/user/alice/did.json`, the DID of the issuer is `did:web:sample.issuer:user:alice`.

 While issuers may update their DID document, for instance to add new signing keys or algorithms, they should not change any prior keys---unless they intend to revoke all claims issued with those keys.

 ## Transparency Service (TS)

 The role of transparency service can be decomposed into several major functions.
 The most important is maintaining a ledger, the verifiable data structure that records claims.
 It also maintains a service identity, which is used to endorse the state of the ledger.
-It must exposes an endpoint for registration of claims, which is the main operation that extends the ledger and returns a receipt.
+It must expose an endpoint for registration of claims, which is the main operation that extends the ledger and returns a receipt.

 These 3 components (identity, ledger and registration endpoint) constitute the trusted part of the transparency service.
 While the goal of SCITT is to support different implementations of a TS, all implementations MUST satisfy a set of requirements that are designed to minimize the trust required in TS operators and guarantee the auditability of their management.